 The best time to visit Georgia

 Despite its mountainous topography, Georgia is a year-round destination.
-Late spring and early autumn are ideal times to visit Georgia’s cities, the central plains and the low ridges of the Lesser Caucasus Mountains in the south.
+Late spring and early autumn are ideal times to visit country’s cities, the central plains and the low ridges of the Lesser Caucasus Mountains in the south.
 Summer (July and August) can get uncomfortably hot and humid in the major cities but this is the peak holiday season on the Black Sea coast.
 With rising temperatures at higher elevations, summer is also the perfect time to visit the remote valleys and ridges of the Greater Caucasus Mountains in the north.

 November to April is the low season in Georgia, with temperatures dropping to below freezing, particularly at higher elevations.
 However, the chilly weather can start as early as October and last until mid-March.
 The winter months see heavy snow, particularly in the north of the country, attracting both on-piste skiers and free-riders to the slopes of ski resorts such as Gudauri, a two-hour drive north from Tbilisi.

-Visa requirements for Georgia
+Visa requirements

 Visiting Georgia is usually easy for travelers from most countries.